Literacy Plan

 Equity and Access

 Owatonna Public Schools inspire a community of learners with equitable access to high quality, innovative learning opportunities ensuring all students are college, career and life ready.
 Today’s students are increasingly more diverse in their cultures, languages, abilities, interests and learning styles.
 As educators we are held accountable to ensure that all learners achieve state standards.
 Thus we must create classroom environments where student differences are supported and celebrated so that all students have the best opportunity to learn.
 We use the Culturally Responsive Educator Framework (CREF) .
-The CREF is aligned with equitable strategies as part of a district wide response to the need for culturally and linguistically responsive instruction:
+The CREF is aligned with equitable strategies as part of a district-wide response to the need for culturally and linguistically responsive instruction:

 - Cultural- emphasizes the human purpose of what is being learned and its relationship to the students' own culture.